 For fixed income allocations, we continue to emphasize a blend of high-quality intermediate bonds coupled with a small allocation to less interest rate-sensitive sectors such as bank loans or high-yield bonds for suitable investors.
-Expectations for pro-business policies from the incoming Trump administration have led to expensive valuations across spread sectors like investment-grade corporates, high yield, and emerging market debt.
+Though near-term policy hopes have faded somewhat, positive longer-term expectations continue to drive expensive valuations across spread sectors like investment-grade corporates, high yield, and emerging market debt.
 We maintain a cautious approach with credit-sensitive areas of the market, but a "coupon-clipping" environment may still aid suitable investors.